NSA Code of Ethics

 The characteristics of honesty, leadership and stewardship are integral to the success of both NSA and the individual professional speaker.

-Violations of this Code are determined in accordance with the bylaws, policies and procedures of NSA.
-Any disciplinary action instituted by NSA shall be binding and final upon the NSA member and without recourse to the Association, its officers, members of staff.
+Violations of this Code are determined in accordance with the bylaws, policies, and procedures of NSA.
+Any disciplinary action instituted by NSA shall be binding and final upon the NSA member and without recourse to the Association, its officers, and members of staff.

 Article 1— Representation

 The NSA member has an obligation to oneself and to NSA to represent oneself truthfully, professionally, and in a non-misleading manner.
 The NSA member shall be honest and accurate in presenting qualifications and experience in the member’s communication with others.

 The NSA member shall act, operate his/her business, and speak in a most professional and ethical manner so as neither to offend nor bring discredit to oneself, the speaking professional, or one’s fellow NSA members.